Frequently Asked Questions

 Payment is due at the time of registration .
 Students are responsible for payments.
 Students who fail to pay will be automatically dropped by the end of the day.

-Students who have made financial arrangements through PELL grant, BOG waiver, Loans, VA Voc Rehab (Chp 31), GI Bill Post 9/11 (Chp 33), Service members using Tuition Assistance (TA) or scholarships may avoid the non-payment drop policy.
+Students who have made financial arrangements through PELL grant, California College Promise Grant, Loans, VA Voc Rehab (Chp 31), GI Bill Post 9/11 (Chp 33), Service members using Tuition Assistance (TA) or scholarships may avoid the non-payment drop policy.

 West Hills College Lemoore offers certificates of completion, Associate Degrees in Arts or Associate Degrees in Science.
 You can view a list of academic programs in the current catalog .